Mass shootings are predictable, says political commentator Marcus Johnson. So is the numbing pattern that inevitably follows.

 In one major way, this timeline is wishful thinking.
 No mass shooting fully plays out from first shots to timid Congressional outcome before the next one occurs, and the next.
 The cycles are overlapping, the massacres continuous.
 As of this writing, 140 days into 2022, there have been 198 mass shootings since January 1, defined as events in which four or more individuals are shot (excluding the perpetrator).
 Every 17 hours on average, somewhere in the US, the seven-act play is starting again.

-Children could be forgiven if they pointed and laughed at a flag flying from the top of its pole.
+Children could be forgiven if they pointed and laughed at the strange sight of a flag flying from the top of its pole.

 There’s a well-known trope that the rich and powerful are “above the law.”
 In the US, the national gun culture holds that exalted place.
 There is no federal law, no national regulation that can restrain it.
 Congress rarely even tries.
 That’s why the next mass shooting is going to happen.
 It’s why both the event and the tired pattern that follows are so utterly, numbingly predictable.